 Plan your budget

-Every budget is unique and will vary by person depending on your living situation, such as if you have any dependents, a job or are living in an off-campus flat.
+Every student's budget is unique and will vary depending on your personal circumstances, such as if you have any dependents, work a part-time job or commute to university.
+To effectively plan your budget, it is essential to estimate your expected income and expenditure.

 Your income

-• Are you receiving any funding from anyone or an external company?
+• Are you receiving any funding or financial support?

 • Are you working or planning to get a part-time job?